ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 Replacing thermal paste.

-ThrottleStop configuration.

-Setting multiplicator from 9.0 to 7.5.
+Download ThrottleStop and extract it to "".

+Download this configuration file and put it into "".

+This will configure ThrottleStop to:

+"Set Multiplier" to "7.5".
+Check "SLFM".
+Uncheck "Disable Turbo".
+Check "C States".

-So the maximum clock changed from 2.5GHz to 2.0 GHz.
+After that the maximum clock changed from 2.5GHz to 2.0 GHz.

 Aufgabenplanung.